aboduo/OutlookAgenda/README.md

  ## Notice
+ - Add a script to make sure files in subfolders sorted in alphabetical order.
+ - Support swfitlint.
  - Unit test does not cover all cases.
  - Add weather support, just using local data not from network.
  - Some ealier git commits need to squash.